Industrial Automation - Max-i Fieldbus

 • The response time is approximately 5-10 times shorter!
 To handle the bus arbitration, 10BASE-T1S uses collision avoidance, which is a kind of token passing where each device gets access one by one in a round robin structure.
 This gives a response time, which is usually below 500 µs; but it makes the communication even slower compared to Max-i as time is wasted on devices, which have no data to transmit.
 Max-i is event driven and uses bit-wise bus arbitration so for all practical process control applications where all devices don't need to transmit all the time, the response time is usually close to zero plus the time it takes to transmit the message itself.

-• The signal/noise ratio is up to 400 times better as described above (pulse energy 4.0 nJ versus
+• The signal/noise ratio is up to 1700 times better as described above!

 • It is posible to connect many more devices.
 10BASE-T1S is limited to 8.
 In practice, Max-i is only limited to the number of devices, it is physical possible to connect.

-• The reliability is much higher due to the much simpler
+• The reliability is much higher.
+This is due to the much simpler

 and the lack of crystals.